-A player wins the game after winning a number of tokens based on the number of players:
+A player wins the game after winning a number of tokens, that number being based on the number of players:

 - 2 Players: 7 tokens (not allowed on BGA so far)